Freshly/stockpot/README.md

 ## !!
 Warning !!

 **You should only enable this in environments that are **NOT** production.
 If you choose to ignore this warning, do so at your own risk!!
-Wrap the following in a check for environments with something like `Rails.env.test?`**
+Wrap the following in a check for environments with something like `Rails.env.test?` if you don't have anything else in place.**

 Add the `Stockpot` engine to your `/config/routes.rb` file, changing the base path if you'd like to: